-4. Bid the higher price if other foreclosures are selling quickly
+4. Bid higher if other foreclosures are selling quickly

-There’s no exact formula on what the bank’s bottom line will be, so if foreclosed homes in your area are selling quickly, it’s important to work with your agent to craft a strong offer, backed up by your preapproval letter.
-In many instances, foreclosures are already discounted so an offer that’s too low might be a non-starter for the bank.
+When a foreclosure comes on the market there is frequently high competition, so be prepared to bid fast and high.
+There’s no exact formula on what the bank’s bottom line will be, so if foreclosed homes in your area are selling quickly, it’s important to work with your agent to craft a strong offer, backed up by your preapproval letter if obtaining a mortgage.
+In many instances, foreclosures are already discounted, so an offer that’s too low might be a non-starter for the bank.

-Get a home inspection if you plan to buy a foreclosed home so you know exactly what you’re in store for.
-A home inspection isn’t required to buy a home, but it can identify major issues the bank isn’t aware of so you can decide whether to move forward with your home purchase — or to walk away from the deal if you included a home inspection contingency in your contract.
+If you plan to buy a foreclosed home, get a home inspection so you know exactly what you’re in store for.
+An inspection isn’t required to buy a foreclosed home, but it can identify major issues the bank isn’t aware of.
+It will help you decide whether to move forward with the purchase or walk away from the deal (provided you included a home inspection contingency in your contract).